Semi-Homemade Meals are Just a Smart Idea

 Just like the packets, Kalyn's Taco Seasoning Mix stays in a jar in the pantry until you need it, only without the added starches and “natural” flavors.
 For a quick taco night, add two tablespoons to one pound of browned ground beef or turkey — plus a splash of water if the mixture seems dry.
 Serve with corn or flour tortillas, chopped tomato and lettuce, salsa, and shredded cheddar.

 Pre-marinated meats.
 Freeze boneless, skinless chicken or sliced steak in your favorite marinade.
 Defrost, and it’s pre-seasoned, ready to cook.

 Pre-cooked grains.
 Cook a large batch of white or brown rice, macaroni, or quinoa and freeze in 2-cup or 4-cup portions.

 Pre-cooked meat.
 Brown several pounds of ground beef and freeze in one-pound portions.

-More help on Yummly for quick dinners
+More help for quick dinners